Boating Accident Lawyer

 Over 12.5 million boats and personal watercrafts are currently registered in the U.S. While the number of lakes, rivers and water ways has not increased, the number of water vehicles has increased by over 2 million since the late 1980s.
 At the same time, the number of watercraft operators that don’t know the laws has also increased, and many people are paying the price.
 According to the U.S. Coast Guard, there are over 8,000 boating accidents every year.
 These incidents leave over 800 people dead and more than 4,000 seriously injured.

 On an annual basis, over 600 of these incidents are caused by equipment failure.
 However, most of these incidents are due to operator negligence such as inattention, careless or reckless operation, and unsafe speed.
 A common contributing factor is alcohol.
 The Coast Guard estimates that operators with a blood alcohol concentration above .10 are more than ten times as likely to be in an accident than those with a blood alcohol level of zero.
+Law enforcement also works hard to minimize boating accidents.

 Boating Accidents – What You Need to Know